alechenninger/blog/posts/fakes.md

 ## All tests are integration tests

-This is why I'm complaining about testing ontologies.
-Sometimes simplifications of complex spaces end up [thought-terminating](https://en.wikipedia.org/wiki/Thought-terminating_clich%C3%A9).
-If we think about our testing decisions in terms of value throughput (which is the only thing that matters) instead of the predispositions of the testing models we happen to subscribe to, we end up making very different decisions:
+If we think about our testing decisions in terms of value throughput (which is the only thing that matters) instead of fixating on isolating units, we end up making very different decisions:

 1. **Don't replace a dependency unless you have a really good reason to**.
 We've talked about some good examples of when this makes sense already: heavy dependencies, like external process